Best Things to do on the West Coast

 11. Okarito Kayaks

 The wee holiday township of Okarito, is about 20-30 minutes north of Franz Josef and they have a great lagoon which is perfect for kayaking.
+I bet it is one of those places you didn’t know even existed off the main road but its a great place to visit on the West Coast.
 One of the main drawcards for the Okarito lagoon is the rare white heron, which only lives in this area.

 Hiring from Okarito Kayaks, you can take a self guided tour of the Okarito lagoon.
 There are marker poles to follow that lead you down an intimate river “track”.
 It’s really pretty, although a dead end that will require a 10 point turn 🙂